ankushdhojkarki/ankushdhojkarki/README.md

 ---

 ## 🚧 What I'm Working On
 📘 Exploring Python through mini terminal projects

-📊 Diving into data analysis and visualization with Jupyter notebooks

 🎯 Building confidence by creating beginner-friendly apps

 🧰 Documenting everything I learn in public

+🖥️ Looking forward to learning backend development with Django and REST APIs

 ---

 ## 🧠 What I'm Learning
 - Writing clean Python code and understanding logic flow
-- Practicing with loops, functions, conditionals, and error handling
-- Working with lists, tuples, dictionaries, and file handling
 - Using Git and GitHub to manage and publish code
 - Creating beginner terminal apps to apply what I learn

 ---